Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Complementary Proofs

 Indeed, when comparing the amount of advice pointing to two different nodes $u$ and $v$, only the nodes of $\pathoo{u}{v}$ matter.

-When estimating the probability that $v$ beats $u$, each random variable $X_j$ has to be interpreted as taking value $+1$ if the advice points towards $v$, $-1$ if it points towards $u$, and $0$ if it points neither to $u$ nor $v$.
-In the case that $u=u_{j}$ and $v$ is another node on layer $j$, these events happen respectively with probability $q/\Delta$, $1-q + q/\Delta$ and $q(1-2\F 1 \Delta)$.
+When estimating the probability that $v$ beats $u$, each random variable $X_j$ has to be interpreted as taking value $-1$ if the advice points towards $v$, $0$ if it points neither to $u$ nor $v$, and $+1$ if it points towards $u$.
+In the case that $u=u_{j}$ and $v$ is another node on layer $j$, these events happen respectively with probability $q/\Delta$, $q(1-2\F 1 \Delta)$, and $1-q + q/\Delta$.

-This means that for each $i$, \eq{ \EE\left(\NL(u_i)\right)\leq \sum_{\ell=1}^{i} \PP\left(\sum_{j= 1}^{2\ell-1} X_j \geq 0\right) \Delta^\ell\leq \sum_{\ell=1}^{d}\PP\left(\sum_{j = 1}^{2\ell-1} X_j \geq 0\right)\Delta^\ell.} By Lemma \ref{lem:minortec} this is at most
+This means that for each $i$, \eq{ \EE\left(\NL(u_i)\right)\leq \sum_{\ell=1}^{i} \PP\left(\sum_{j= 1}^{2\ell-1} X_j \leq 0\right) \Delta^\ell\leq \sum_{\ell=1}^{d}\PP\left(\sum_{j = 1}^{2\ell-1} X_j \leq 0\right)\Delta^\ell.} By Lemma \ref{lem:minortec} this is at most

 \end{proof}